 *$50 tuition discount if you register by April 5, 2017

-Diana will be teaching her six-day intensive Equine Acupressure Level One course this fall, beginning October 8, 2016.
-This new version of the class will be limited to 12 students who qualify for the class by 1) reading Chapter One of the Course Manual in the E-book described above 2) taking three quizzes on the Chapter One Material and earning a score of 75 % or higher and 3) providing proof of basic horse handling skills.
+Diana will be teaching her six-day intensive Equine Acupressure Level One course this spring, beginning Saturday, May 13, 2017.
+The class is limited to 12 students who qualify for the class by 1) reading Chapter One of the Course Manual in the E-book described below 2) taking three quizzes on the Chapter One Material and earning a score of 75 % or higher and 3) providing proof of basic horse handling skills.

 Location: Diana’s farm in Fulton, California, just north of Santa Rosa, California.